Krishna1594/Well-Log-Viewer-for-Gas-Hydrates/README.md

 # Well Log Viewer
 This repository contains various versions of the 'Well Log Viewer".
 The intention of these tools is to utilize them in well-log interpretation and evaluation of formations quickly at the same time remembering the calculations, theory and pertinent assumptions behind the each tool.
-These are not just codes, this is my understanding of Petroleum/Petrophysics and a reminder that I am an engineer!
+Please refer
 ## Table of Contents
 [Introduction](#Introduction)